 The next morning, there was no hiding the noise.
 The waves were breaking.
 I could not quite bring myself to turn off the radio, could not help it; rubbernecking at a car crash.
 The news seeped under the door and pooled around my feet in the kitchen.
 Listening in and pouring coco pops, i don’t hear her until she is chanting it like a mantra at full volume.
 ‘WhatsaracistwhatsaracistwhatsaRACIST?’.
 She and her sister are laughing while they repeat it, parrot like, taken from Today.
 I bellow at them to stop, but its too late now: the genie is out of the bottle and its funny to them.
 A game.
 This is worse than when she was a toddler shouting ‘fuck’ in the lifts at Debenhams.
 No choice now but to put down the milk and wade in.

-I don’t want to tell my children what a racist is.
-They’re not like feminists, they don’t have t-shirts pointing it out.
-Ok, they do have T-shirts, but they’re not ironic and I’m not bloody ready.
+I don’t want to tell my children what racism is.
+We are lucky to have been able to ignore it for so long but even so I’m not bloody ready.
 It is 7.13am and i am un-caffeinated.
 I haven’t even got a bra on – famously my minimum requirement for explaining the history of the United States to anyone.
-I kneel down and use my ‘making sense of the world’ voice, which is quiet and obviously creepy, usually reserved for supermarket cafes in front of other, better parents whose children don’t climb fridge units.
-I try to lay those ideas bare before her, shallow and unadorned to show they are not mine.
+I kneel down and try to lay those ideas bare before her, shallow and unadorned to show they are not mine.
 I hope they’re not mine.
 Racism.
-Sexism.
+Misogyny.
+Hatred.
 These words are quicksilver; mercury in my mind.
 Heavy, poisonous.
 I pretend to carry them lightly, to inspect them as dispassionately as a dead mouse, and the effort makes me breathless.
 She cannot feel the weight of them yet, but she will.
 My heart knows; it’s beats leave icy little vapour trails.

 And I know as I’m talking that i am drawing a map where before she had only a wide open space, the corners pinned down by our family of four (and the cat).
 I am marking out the contour lines of her body, the colour of her skin.
 Who she is now, and where.
 ‘Skin?’
 She asks me, incredulous.
 ‘Because of their skin?’
 She laughs and looks into my face to check that I am too.
 When she sees i am not, she glances down at her arm and strokes it, thinking, for the very first time, about how it looks.